A log-linear time algorithm for the elastodynamic boundary integral equation method: Supplemental Calculations

-We here show a scale analysis to obtain the typical $N$ dependence of the costs in FDP=H-matrices shown in Fig.~\ref{FDPHfig:9} (bottom right).
-It is rather obvious that the cost of the constant $\eta$ scheme is of $\mathcal O(N\log N)$ by compared with the standard cost of H-matrices in spatial BIEM, which is of $\mathcal O(N\log N)$~\cite{borm2003hierarchical}; the reason is briefly considered in the text related to Fig.~\ref{FDPHfig:9}.
-Hence, we focus on the rather nontrivial cost scaling of the constant $\eta^2dist$ scheme below.
-We here normalize the length scale by $\Delta x_j$ and assume $\Delta x_j$ is on the order of a constant $\Delta x$ for any element number $j$.
+A scale analysis is here conducted to obtain the typical $N$ dependence of the numerical costs in FDP=H-matrices shown in Fig.~\ref{FDPHfig:9_b}.
+We focus on the cost scaling of the constant $\eta^2dist$ scheme, as that of the constant $\eta$ scheme of $\mathcal O(N\log N)$ is obvious by considering that of H-matrices~\cite{borm2003hierarchical} in the spatial BIEM, as mentioned in the text related to Fig.~\ref{FDPHfig:9_b}.
+We here normalize the length scale by $\Delta x_j$ and assume $\Delta x_j$ of any elements $j$ is on the order of constant $\Delta x$.

-First we introduce the standpoint of the following analysis.
-As shown in Fig.~\ref{FDPHfig:9} (bottom right), most of the components of the kernel were covered by the largest (and the second largest) block clusters.
-This suggests that the costs are dominated by the large block clusters.
-Then we estimate the typical costs of the constant $\eta^2dist$ scheme by assuming this numerically observation that the almost all the matrix components (and thus also the corresponding spatial regions) are covered by the largest-class block clusters.
+As shown in Fig.~\ref{FDPHfig:9_a}, most of the kernel tensor components are covered by the largest-scale block clusters in the constant $\eta^2dist$ scheme.
+It also means that the numerical costs are dominated by theirs.
+This observation is a starting point for the following cost order estimates of the constant $\eta^2dist$ scheme.